• Skip to main content

 Long Term Care Ombudsman

 The Long Term Care Ombudsman provides a voice for consumers of long-term care services in nursing homes, county homes, residential care facilities, adult care facilities, adult foster homes and in private residences, regardless of age.
-Anyone may call or write the Ombudsman to talk about a concern they may have.
+Anyone may call or write the Ombudsman to talk about a concern they may have about the care the senior received by the agency or facility.

 National Family Caregiver Support Program